nkapu/handlers/doc/assembly-planning.md

   * From Serious Research -> "Pokemon" challenge (three colors)
   * After that explain what people have to do
   * In-game screenshots for Eve Online, SC2, CS GO, ...
+    * One here, more later in challenge peek
   * We need you to ... don't heat user agents!
   * Most user agents, most source addresses